Therapy Services

 Before treatment, you will meet with a physical therapist to discuss your fall history or concerns and take a test to predict your fall risk.

 Physical therapy for fall prevention focuses on improving mobility, strength, blood pressure, gait, foot sensation, and balance.
-Occupational therapy will address low vision, vestibular function, reaction time, posture, cognition, and home safety.
+Therapy will address low vision, vestibular function, reaction time, posture, cognition, and home safety.
 A therapist will work with you to determine if adaptive devices are necessary or if home modifications are needed to ensure a safe living environment.
 Therapists can also help with medication management.

 Pulmonary Conditioning